Willie McKay

-Willie McKay is a British football agent, based in Monaco.
-He was the agent of many top-level footballers, mainly based in England and France, specifically the Premier League His clients include James McFadden, Joey Barton, Henri Camara, Scott McDonald, Jean-Joël Perrier-Doumbé, Charles N'Zogbia, Tyrone Mears, Amdy Faye, Ross McCormack, and Pascal Chimbonda.
-He was Scott Brown's agent and his twin sons agent, Jack and Paul McKay.
+Willie McKay is a Scottish football agent, based in Monaco.
+He was the agent of many top-level footballers, mainly based in England and France, specifically the Premier League.
+His clients include James McFadden, Joey Barton, Henri Camara, Scott McDonald, Jean-Joël Perrier-Doumbé, Charles N'Zogbia, Tyrone Mears, Amdy Faye, Ross McCormack, and Pascal Chimbonda.
+He was Scott Brown's agent and his twin sons' agent, Jack and Paul McKay.
 His elder son Mark McKay is a registered football agent.

 Investigation by Quest

 McKay was one of the agents investigated by the Quest team, led by Lord Stevens, which looked into allegations of "bungs" and fraud in transfers.
 The Daily Express claimed in December 2006 that the £8.5 million transfer of Jean-Alain Boumsong from Rangers F.C. to Newcastle United was one of the deals being examined by Quest.
 However Quest said of Graeme Souness, who was manager of Newcastle at the time of the Boumsong transfer, "We wish to make it clear that inconsistencies did not exist within the evidence given by Graeme Souness to Quest concerning his role in transfers covered by the Inquiry during his time as manager of Newcastle United FC and neither the Premier League nor do Quest have any concerns in this regard".
 In the final report of the Stevens inquiry he was criticised for his failure to co-operate with the inquiry.
 However, Quest later issued the following statement: "Further to the key findings from the final Quest report published on 15 June 2007 by the Premier League, Quest would like to emphasise that, in that report, it was clear that no evidence of irregular payments was found in the transfers in the inquiry period which involved the agent Willie McKay.
 Quest would also like to thank Mr McKay for his cooperation with the inquiry".
 On 1 February 2008 McKay won substantial libel damages against the Daily Express over false claims about his transfer dealings.